ProAI/packsy/README.md

 ## Prettier and ESLint configs

 The package provides a default Prettier and ESLint configuration.
-See `.prettierrc.js` and `.eslintrc.js` in [template folder](https://github.com/ProAI/packsy/template) for usage.
+See `.prettierrc.js` and `.eslintrc.js` in [packsy-starter](https://github.com/ProAI/packsy-starter) for usage.

 ## Development workflow (linked package)